Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Applications

-\begin{rem} In \cite{Kaz} the author aims to describe the relationship between several equations for Hurwitz numbers and Hodge integrals.
-There, the first-order differential operators on the Fock space are $\frac12 z^{-2k}\big(z\partial_z + \frac{1-2k}2\big)$ for $ k\geq -1$ which generate a Virasoro algebra (\cite[\S6]{Kaz}).
-From a straightforward computation it follows that this action of ${\mathcal W}^+$ is defined by $h(z)=z^{-2}$, $c=\frac12$ and $b(z)=- \frac32 z^{-1}$ (applying Theorem~\ref{thm:VirasoroSubAlg}) and it therefore coincides with that of~\cite{DVV}. \end{rem}
+\begin{Remark} In \cite{Kaz} the author aims to describe the relationship between several equations for Hurwitz numbers and Hodge integrals.
+There, the f\/irst-order dif\/ferential operators on the Fock space are $\frac12 z^{-2n}\big(z\partial_z + \frac{1-2n}2\big)$ for $ n\geq -1$ which generate a Virasoro algebra \cite[Section~6]{Kaz}.
+From a straightforward computation it follows that this action of ${\mathcal W}^+$ is def\/ined by $h(z)=z^{-2}$, $c=\frac12$ and $b(z)=- \frac32 z^{-1}$ (applying Theorem~\ref{thm:VirasoroSubAlg}) and it therefore coincides with that of~\cite{DVV}. \end{Remark}

-At the time when the previously cited papers were published, Kac and Schwarz (\cite{KacSchwarz}) wondered about an explicit description of a point in the Sato Grasmannian whose $\tau$-function is the $\tau$-function arising in 2D gravity (see \cite{DVV}).
+At the time when the previously cited papers were published, Kac and Schwarz~\cite{KacSchwarz} wondered about an explicit description of a point in the Sato Grasmannian whose $\tau$-function is the $\tau$-function arising in 2D gravity (see~\cite{DVV}).

 First, let us note that the coordinate they used, $\bar z$, and the one we are using are related by $\bar z=(\frac13)^{\frac13} z^{-1}$.
 We shall rewrite their statements in terms of $z$ but, for the sake of simplicity, let us start backwards.